 No matter what kind of food we’re consuming, when we’re in a rush or constantly thinking what we’ll do next, we can lose sight of our body’s needs.
 We need to nourish our bodies in the same way we care for our minds.

 Of course, the only solution to all what we’ve discussed so far isn’t to escape from the city center and to settle down on a mountain!
-It’s possible to minimize these effects and live without doing harm to your mental and physical health.
-Here are 10 tips that may be helpful for you to reconnect with yourself throughout the hustle and bustle of city life.
+It’s possible to minimize these effects and improve your mental and physical health.
+Here are 10 tips that may be helpful for you to reconnect with yourself throughout the hustle and bustle of city life and maintain a balanced working life.

 At least once a week (or if that’s not possible, every two weeks) spare some time for yourself and try to go somewhere green.
 You can go to a park and spend a couple of hours there alone or you can discover the green areas around your city.
 You can meet your friends outdoors and this way you don’t have to compromise your social routine while encouraging your friends to spend more time in nature.
 For this activity, you can pair it with things like reading a book while having a picnic, doing some yoga, or rollerblading.